peterst28/DBDevGuide/README.md

 ## Version Control

-### Today

 Individual developers should be able to:

 1. Have isolation from other developers while they work
 1. Be able to integrate their work with the work of others

 Git is a great tool for this, but unfortunately, Databricks' integration with git is lacking.

+### Today

-You can only save out to git one file at a time.
+You can only save out to git one file at a time in Databricks.
 This is not ideal, but there is a reasonably elegant way to accomplish this with the [Databricks command-line client](https://docs.databricks.com/dev-tools/cli/index.html).

 The solution is this: